Nobodysbuddy/jubilant-train/README.md

 # Html and css to a website.

-I planned to creat a html filled website (well its a webpage but who cares?) which should be responsive and animated in a perfect style.
+I planned to create a html filled website (well its a webpage but who cares?) which should be responsive and animated in a perfect style.
 I looked at it with the basic html and it looked good. and after all the html, I added css to the mixture and that was perfect.
 It worked really well and hope you all like the website.

 I put all my effort and hardwork in it.
 I was first really sad to see that all of my css was not working out well.
 That made me worried and sad, but then, I got up and tried again.
 It worked well this time and I could finally celebrate my website's (I won't improve the web-"site" and the web-"page") creation.